3 ways to be confident

 Adopt a power pose

-One of the deepest ways to be confident is to connect to your inner power.
+One of the deepest ways to increase confidence is to connect to your inner power.
 All of us have strength within us, but when we’re feeling low it can be difficult to remember it’s there.
 Consider developing your own personal power pose and breathing deeply to reconnect to your strong core.
 Your pose can be a yoga pose – warrior is an especially empowering one – standing with your hands on your hips and your feet shoulder width apart or simply standing with your head held high and your back straight.
-The important thing is that your pose achieves the goals of awakening your inner strength and carrying that strength into every interaction.
+The important thing is that your pose achieves the goals of awakening your inner strength and carrying that strength and confidence into every interaction.

 Rid yourself of self doubt and achieve your goals faster